dustingetz/react-cursor/README.md

 ## What about flux?

-Flux and react-cursor are orthogonal.
-Idiomatic React allows stateful components. react-cursor makes it easy to remove all application state out of your React components and into one place.
-The decision of stateful vs stateless components is orthogonal to Flux architecture.
+Flux is about uni-directional data flow, and cursors are about state-at-top.
+You can structure your app using one or both or neither, they are separate concerns.

 ## features